Samkth123/KTH-md/CC.md

 		- Lets say we come up with 5B
 		- Then we can compare it to maybe whey market
 		- OR
-		- Lets say 5B means
+		- Lets say 5B means each American spend 1500 dollars a year on high protein chips, that makes no sense
+- If have to change variables, go for variables that can change more!
+	- Those also have the chance of being wrong more
+	- in our ex: Bubble game penetrrat